mcbtaguiad/marktaguiad.dev/app/content/post/tf-tofu-proxmox.md

 }
 ```

-To make it more secure variable at set in a different file (terraform.tfvars, variables.tf).
+To make it more secure variable are set in a different file (terraform.tfvars, variables.tf).

-Define the variable.
+Define the variables.

 *variables.tf*
 ```
 variable "ssh_key" {